 The SA Program Model — Reintegrate

 “This Program has helped me find myself again and with that comes confidence.
 I’ve realized that my past does not define me or put limits on what I can achieve.
-The Skills Development classes have prepared me in so many ways, and now 20 Years later I am going back to school!
+The skill development and education classes have prepared me in so many ways, and now 20 Years later I am going back to school!
 I’m excited as I know now I have a hope and a future.”
 A- Vancouver

 Freedom involves more than escaping harm, it means access to education, it means economic empowerment and it means the ability for her to be able to consistently provide for her family.
 This is true freedom!

 For most participants this is their first introduction into a work/office environment.
 We cultivate an environment where professionalism is developed from the first day.
 This removes the fear they may have around school or work, since it is likely they were never given the opportunity to progress or succeed in these settings from an early age.
 We know each individual will have many barriers to reintegration because of this lack of access to education from the beginning of their life.

 How the Skill Development and Education Program Trains HER For Freedom